List of Oxford United F.C. seasons: Notes

 C. Includes goals scored in the Oxon League, City Junior League, Oxfordshire District League, the Football League (including play-offs), FA Cup, Anglo-Italian Cup, Football League Cup, Associate Members' Cup/Football League Trophy, Conference National (including playoffs), FA Trophy and Conference League Cup.

 D. The FA Cup was not held until 1945 because of World War 2.

 E. The league records are incomplete.

 G. Headington left the Oxfordshire Senior League and moved into the Spartan League.

 H. Headington United were elected into the Southern League.

 I. Headington United were disqualified following an appeal from Wycombe Wanderers.

 J. Despite finishing as champions, Oxford United failed to be elected into the Football League.

 K. Oxford United were elected into the football league, replacing the original Accrington Stanley.

 L. From the 1981–82 season, points were allocated on the basis of 3 for a win and 1 for a draw; previously only two points had been given for a win.

 M. The Football League Group Cup was renamed Football League Trophy for the 1982–83 season.
 The current tournament of the same name was originally the Associate Members Cup.

 N. Oxford United reached the Southern Final round, but failed to reach the overall final.

 O. Division Two re-designated Division One on formation of the F.A.
 Premier League.

 P. Football League Division Three renamed "League Two" because of a sponsorship change.

 Q. After qualifying for the play-offs, Oxford United lost on penalties in the semi-finals against Exeter City.

 AA.
 Only one match was played before the competition was scrapped and replaced with a Junior Cup.

 AB.
 A match against St Paul's was a walkover.

 AC.
 No table was kept as a way of ordering the teams.

 AD.
 A match against Cowley Juniors was a walkover.

 AE.
 Oxford United went on to the league final, winning it in consecutive seasons.

 AF.
 Oxford's application to join the second division of the Oxfordshire District League was accepted.

 AG.
 Because of the Boer War, Oxford were forced to withdraw from the Oxfordshire District League as 10 members of the team were on active duty.
 However, the following season they returned to the league.

 AH.
 A match against College Servants was a walkover.

 AI.
 Oxford were deducted 2 points for fielding an illegible player.

 AJ.
 After crowd trouble during a game against Victoria, Oxford were banned from playing matches within three miles of their ground, and such could not fulfill their league fixtures.

 AK.
 Only 44 games were played because of the expulsion of Chester City halfway through the season.

 AL. Oxford were promoted through the play-offs, beating York City 3–1 at Wembley Stadium.

 AM.
 The League one season was suspended on 3 March 2020 because of the COVID-19 pandemic, with clubs voting to curtail the season three months later.
 Positions were decided based on points per game (PPG).

+AN.
+Oxford were promoted through the play-offs, beating Bolton Wanderers 2–0 at Wembley Stadium.